DevToys-app/DevToys/CONTRIBUTING.md

 12. DO use prefix `Is`, `Has`, `Have`, `Any`, `Can` or similar keywords for Boolean names.

 13. DO use curly brackets for single line `if`, `for` and `foreach` statements.

+14. DO use nullable reference type by adding `#nullable enable` at the top of every C# file.